Big Love: Hymnal

 Big Love: Hymnal – Music Written for the HBO Series Plus Other Recent Compositions is a soundtrack album by David Byrne including music composed for the HBO television drama Big Love released on August 19, 2008.
 Byrne has written on his journal that it is not "a pop record by any stretch," but a soundtrack featuring lush instrumentation, including horns and strings, with minimal percussion.
+The album features instrumentals with the exception of the final track, a cover of "Blue Hawaii", which is originally from 1937.
 It is the first release by Byrne's independent record label Todo Mundo, although Everything That Happens Will Happen Today was released in digital format one day prior to Big Love: Hymnal.

 Composition

 Byrne initially started writing music for the series in fall, 2006.
 He found himself attracted to the moral fascination of Big Love and identified with the characters in the series and decided to compose half a dozen hymns that would "imply that [the characters are] always aware of the religious underpinnings that they see as supporting their lifestyle and how they behave."
 To that end, he sought out Mormon hymnals, recordings of sacred music, and read up on the history of Mormonism.
 He was also inspired by the soundtrack work of Bernard Herrmann and Nino Rota.
 He visited the Los Angeles set of the series in early 2007 to talk with the producers about the second season's arc and returned to New York City to continue composing and recording based on what he had seen and the video the producers sent him.
 The episodes themselves aired from June through August that year and Byrne continued scoring and uploading his music via FTP, finishing on August 3, 2007.
 In preparing to release the album the following year, Byrne expanded some musical cues and added several hymns that were not included in the series itself.